10 Best Small Towns in Montana

 Pop.
 1,106

 With just 1,106 residents, Plains ("The Garden of the Clark Fork") offers 61 recreation sites nearby with a safety score of 9.1/10 and a moderate cost of living.
 The local graduation rate is 90%.
 Unemployment: 3.6%.
 Main industry: retail.
 34 homes currently for sale.
-Nestled in Sanders County County at 2,467 feet, it's authentic Montana.
+Nestled in Sanders County at 2,467 feet, it's authentic Montana.

 #7